openHPI/codeoceanR/README.md

 ## Testing

-I suggest developing (and testing) the tasks within Rstudio.
+I suggest developing (and testing) the tasks within RStudio.

 In the test script, have `rt_run_script()` right before the actual tests.
 That way, you can check for the value of `n` even if students create `n`